XRPLF/xrpl-dev-portal/content/references/data-api.md

 The Ripple Data API v2 provides access to information about changes in the XRP Ledger, including transaction history and processed analytical data.
 This information is stored in a dedicated database, which frees `rippled` servers to keep fewer historical ledger versions.
 The Data API v2 also acts as data source for applications such as [XRP Charts](https://xrpcharts.ripple.com/) and [ripple.com](https://www.ripple.com).

-Ripple provides a live instance of the Data API with as complete a transaction record as possible at the following address:
+Ripple provides the Data API as a public service at the following address:

 [**https://data.ripple.com**](https://data.ripple.com)

+**Caution:** Information in the Data API is provided "as is" and solely for informational purposes only.
+Ripple does not guarantee the availability or accuracy of the Data API.
+Do not build mission critical infrastructure that depends on the Data API.

 You can run a historical database yourself, but we don’t recommend it because of the complexity involved.
 If your use case requires that you run a historical database, contact [Ripple Technical Services](mailto:support@ripple.com) for information about how to set it up.